hazelgrove/hazel/README.md

   - From the start menu or taskbar, open the "Ubuntu" application.
 This will open a Bash shell on Ubuntu Linux.

+- If you are on MacOS:

+  - Make sure you have [Homebrew](https://brew.sh/) installed.

 - Make sure make sure `gcc`, `git`, `make`, and `m4` are installed.